lanl/singularity-eos/doc/sphinx/src/using-closures.rst

   T_i(\rho_i, \epsilon_j) - T_j(\rho_j, \epsilon_j) = 0.

+This leads to a total number of :math:`2N` equations and unknowns.
+The large matrix means that this algorithm is fairly hard to solve, and may not converge.
+Further, the density-energy derivatives may require inversion for EOS specified with density and temperature as their natural variables.
+This could result in an iterative inversion step for the EOS and/or a loss of accuracy in the derivatives depending on how they're calculated.
+In general, the density-temperature formulation seems to be more stable and performant.

 In the code this is referred to as the ``PTESolverRhoU``.

 The Density-Temperature Formulation